snowch-notes/data-architecture/README.md

 More questions coming soon...

- - Do you have hills, epics, user stories, or other functional requirements?
+ - Do you have hills, epics, user stories, or other functional requirements (use-cases, behavoir driven development specs)?
  - Do you have user interface visualisations/mock-ups?

 # System Requirements